-Every person with autism is different.
+Every person with autism spectrum disorder is different.
 There are many myths and stereotypes associated with autism and it's important to know what’s real and what isn’t.
 Here, we debunk some common myths about people with autism.

 - Debunking stereotypes is important as many of the stereotypes associated with autism are just myths

 - Each person with autism is unique, so they have different experiences of living with autism

 People with autism often have very specific and focused interests.

 Computing might be one of them, but they may get enjoyment out of a range of different hobbies and interests.

 Many people with autism have normal to high IQs which means they are often very successful in music, maths or computing, which is where the generalised ‘computer genius’ stereotype may stem from.

 "People with autism can’t work"

 People with autism can be very task oriented and able to focus on what is asked of them.